 Hobbyist and commercial drone operations are exploding as different models enter the market.
-The FAA reports drone sightings to the tune of over 100 per month.
+The FAA reports drone sightings to the tune of around 150 per month.

 Risks to manned flight fall into three general categories: nefarious actors, inexperienced pilots, and off-nominal conditions.
 Nefarious actors wish to disrupt the air traffic system or crash a drone into a plane.
 Although most drone operators strive to act safely, their inexperience and existing off-nominal conditions are a continuous threat.
 New drone operators are unlikely to have the skill or knowledge to conform to regulations.
 Inevitable off-nominal conditions such as heavy winds or lost-link may cause drones to operate in unintended airspace.